singh-anshuman/singh-anshuman.github.io/_posts/2019-03-09-spring-cloud-config-file-repo.md

 {% endhighlight %}

-After adding all these dependencies in pom.xml maven is going to fetch all the required jars for you and add them to the application's classpath.
-The next step now is to create the starter class which will be run to start the Spring Cloud Config server.
+After adding all these dependencies in pom.xml maven is going to fetch all the required jars for you and add them to application's classpath.
+The next step now is to create the starter class which will be run to start Spring Cloud Config server.

 Lets call this class _NarratorConfigServerStarter.java_.
-In this class specify that the application is a Springboot application by adding the annotation _@SpringBootApplication_.
+In this class we specify that the application is a Springboot application by adding the annotation _@SpringBootApplication_.
 To make this Springboot application a Spring Cloud Config Server add the annotation _@EnableConfigServer_.

 <h3>NarratorConfigServerStarter.java</h3>